Antisemitism in Soviet mathematics: Discrimination in education

 Mathematician and dissident Valery Senderov spoke about the methods by which the administration of the Mechanics and Mathematics Department did not allow Jewish applicants to enter the university.
-So, the most talented of Jewish students, who were difficult to weed out in other ways, were asked to solve the most complex mathematical problems of the All-Union and international mathematical Olympiads as tasks for entrance exams, which was directly prohibited by the instructions of the USSR Ministry of Higher Education.
-Special tasks were also designed, which had a formal solution within the framework of the school curriculum, but it was impossible to solve them in a reasonable time.
+Jewish applicants were asked to solve the most complex mathematical problems of the All-Union and international mathematical Olympiads as problems for entrance exams, which was directly prohibited by the instructions of the USSR Ministry of Higher Education.
+Special problems were also designed, which had a formal solution within the framework of the school curriculum, but it was impossible to solve them in a reasonable time.
 In the oral examinations, questions were asked that went far beyond the scope of the school curriculum.
-Sometimes during oral examinations Jewish applicants were gathered into separate groups, and the auditoriums where they took the exams were called "gas chambers" (газовые камеры).
-According to Mikhail Shifman, professor at the Institute of Theoretical Physics at the University of Minnesota, “only those Jewish applicants who, for special reasons, were not included in these groups, for example, the children of professors, academicians or other "necessary" people, could enroll" in the Faculty of Mechanics and Mathematics at Moscow State University.
+Sometimes during oral examinations, Jewish applicants were gathered into separate groups, and the auditoriums where they took the exams were called "gas chambers" (газовые камеры).
+According to Mikhail Shifman, professor at the Institute of Theoretical Physics at the University of Minnesota, "only those Jewish applicants who, for special reasons, were not included in these groups, for example, the children of professors, academicians or other 'necessary' people, could enroll" in the Faculty of Mechanics and Mathematics at Moscow State University.

 Academician Igor Shafarevich, speaking about the representation of different nationalities in prestigious areas, wrote about these exams: